crwn-nrth-web/my-notes/content/Philosophy/Russell-on-existence-of-external-objects.md

 Russell posits that if there are no rational grounds for deciding between Hypothesis 1 and 2, we should be skeptics regarding our knowledge of the external world, like [[Skepticism|Humean-skepticism-about-the-external-world]].
 If there are rational grounds for favoring Hypothesis 1, then we don't have to be skeptics about our knowledge of the external world.
 This method is known as *inference to the best explanation* [^1]

+Russell notes that although it is not a logical impossibility to assume that our whole lives are dreams and there is nothing but ourselves, there is no reason to suppose that it is true.
+For Russell, [[Cartesian-Skepticism#Dream argument|Descartes Dream argument]] is just a less simple hypothesis than the common-sense hypothesis that there are objects independent of us (p.
+35).

+He notes that our belief that there are external objects corresponding to our sense-data is an *instinctive belief*.
+For Russell, since our belief in external objects doesn't lead to any difficulties and in fact simplifies our account of our experiences, we have no good reason to reject this hypothesis.
 ###### Appealing to the experience of other people

-> “When ten people are sitting around a dinner-table, it seems preposterous to maintain that they are not seeing the same tablecloth… [Al]though different people may see the table slightly differently, still they all see more or less similar things when they look at the table… Thus it is the fact that different people have similar sense-data… which makes us suppose that over and above the sense-data there is a permanent public object which underlies or causes the sense-data of various people at various times”
+> “When ten people are sitting around a dinner-table, it seems preposterous to maintain that they are not seeing the same tablecloth . . .
+[Al]though different people may see the table slightly differently, still they all see more or less similar things when they look at the table . . .
+Thus it is the fact that different people have similar sense-data  . . . which makes us suppose that over and above the sense-data there is a permanent public object which underlies or causes the sense-data of various people at various times” (p.
+32 - 33)

 The existence of physical objects that our sense-data derives from is an important assumption for the view that we live in a common world.
 If each person only had private sense-data with nothing external to cause them, it would be a remarkable coincidence that everyone’s experiences are so similar.
 So, the simplest explanation is that there exists a single, physical object that causes our shared sense-data.

-The problem with this argument is that it appeals to other people as evidence that there are external objects causing our sense-data, but any knowledge we might have of other people is mediated by our sense-data.
-If we are not convinced that our sense-data reveals external objects, then we can't be convinced that our sense-data reveals other people.
+Russel himself brings up the problem with this argument that it appeals to other people as evidence that there are external objects causing our sense-data.
+Any knowledge we might have of other people is mediated by our sense-data.
+We cannot appeal to the testimony of other people as that relies on sense-data, and if we are not convinced that our sense data reveals external objects, we can't be convinced that sense-data reveals other people (p.
+33 - 34).
 ###### the physical world as the best explanation
 Russell argues that belief in a physical world is rationally justified and the simplest explanation for the structure of our experiences based on evidence from our own private sense-data.